 We depend significantly on e-mail to market to and communicate with our customers.
 Various private entities attempt to regulate the use of e-mail for commercial solicitation, and some of these entities maintain "blacklists" of companies that do not adhere to what the blacklisting entity believes are appropriate standards of conduct or practices for commercial e-mail solicitations, which are often more stringent than currently legal requirements.
 Although we believe that our commercial e-mail solicitations comply with all applicable laws, some of our Internet protocol addresses appear on various private entities' blacklists from time to time, which means that e-mails sent from those addresses may be blocked if they are sent to any Internet domain or Internet address that subscribes to the blacklisting entity's service or purchases its blacklist.
-We may not be successful in convincing blacklisting entities to remove us from their lists, and we may be put on additional blacklists in the future.
-The blacklisting sometimes interferes with our ability to send operational e-mails-such as password reminders, invoices and electronically delivered products-to customers and others, and to send and receive emails to and from our corporate email accounts.
-In addition, as a result of being blacklisted, we have had disputes with, or concerns raised by, various service providers who perform services for us, including co-location and hosting services, Internet service providers and electronic mail distribution services.
+The blacklisting sometimes interferes with our ability to send operational e-mails - such as password reminders, invoices and electronically delivered products - to customers and others, and to send and receive emails to and from our corporate email accounts.
+In addition, as a result of being blacklisted, we have had disputes with, or concerns raised by, various service providers who perform services for us, including colocation and hosting services, Internet service providers and electronic mail distribution services.
 Blacklisting of this type could interfere with our ability to market our products and services, communicate with our customers and otherwise operate our websites, and operate and manage our corporate email accounts, all of which could have a material negative impact on our business and results of operations.